kanidm/kanidm/ethics/EXAMPLES.md

 * lastname firstname

 And many many more that are not listed here.
-This is why our names are displayName as a freetext UTF8 field, with case sensitivitiy and no limits.
+This is why our names are displayName as a freetext UTF8 field, with case sensitivity and no limits.

 ## Informed consent and Privacy of their data